-- Use the cldg command for Solaris Volume Manager device groups, in conjunction with the preferenced and numsecondaries property settings, to manage the addition of nodes to and the removal of nodes from your configuration. - Refer to "Overview of Administering Cluster File Systems" in "Oracle Solaris Cluster System Administration Guide " for procedural information about changing device group properties.
+- Use the cldevicegroup command for Solaris Volume Manager device groups, in conjunction with the preferenced and numsecondaries property settings, to manage the addition of nodes to and the removal of nodes from your configuration. - Refer to "Overview of Administering Cluster File Systems" in Administering an Oracle Solaris Cluster 4.4 Configuration for procedural information about changing device group properties.